-The Bank established Risk Management Policy to identify, assess, monitor, report known risks and emerging risks and define internal controls to achieve business objectives.
-The Bank also measures the amount of risk that management is willing to take in pursuit of strategic objectives via its Risk Appetite Framework.
+The Bank established Risk Management Policy not only to identify, assess, monitor, report known risks and emerging risks but to define internal controls in alignment with business objectives.
+The Bank measures the amount of risk that the Bank is willing to take in pursuit of strategic objectives via its Risk Appetite Framework.